PneumaSolutions/rim-manual-old/src/workingwithsessions.md

 1. You will be asked to install an addon that will allow your copy of NVDA to communicate with the remote computer during the session.
 Accept the installation prompts, and wait for NVDA to restart.
 1. By now, the remote accessibility module will be fully initialized, and you will hear speech output as you control the remote computer.
 <!-- end -->
 If you need to stop the remote accessibility module on the remote machine, simply press insert+q as you normally would to quit NVDA.
-The RIM version of NVDA will not prompt you before quitting.
 ## Rebooting and Reconnecting
 Whether you're installing system updates or working your way out of a system hang, RIM has got you covered during the reboot process.
 Selecting the "Reboot and Reconnect" option off the RIM menu will allow you to either perform a graceful reboot or an emergency reboot, depending on what state the computer is in.
 While the computer is rebooting, RIM will inform you that reconnection attempts are being made.
 Note that if a software installation causes the target machine to reboot, RIM will recognize this and attempt a reconnection.
 Additionally, if you volluntarily reboot the machine in the usual way, i.e. outside of the RIM menu, you will be asked if you wish to reconnect the session.